OfficeDev/open-xml-docs/docs/spreadsheet/how-to-insert-a-chart-into-a-spreadsheet.md

 ms.localizationpriority: high
 ---

-# Insert a chart into a spreadsheet document (Open XML SDK)
+# Insert a chart into a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK for Office to insert a chart into a spreadsheet document programmatically.